cozy/cozy-stack/docs/settings.md

 ### PUT /settings/confirm_mail

 The user can confirm its mail for activation of two-factor authentication.
-The code used as confirmation should have is sent via email.
+The code used as confirmation should have been sent via email.

 Status codes:
   * `204 No Content`: when the mail has been confirmed and two-factor authentication is activated